WellcomeIdeathon2023/Going_Viral/README.md

 Our 'orderly' repository can be found in the code folder.
 This includes 2 main folders: src, where you will find our scripts; archive, where you will find our outputs from running the code.
 There are also guidelines on how to download the orderly R package and which order to run the reports in.

+data and results are deliberately empty as src includes an orderly pipeline with everything inbuilt.